goldenobsidian5/You-Think-You-re-Safe/README.txt

 Click this link, and save the file to your /.minecraft/resourcepacks/ folder.
 Make sure to enable the pack in-game and never disable it.

-Please make sure that the version matches the latest, which you can find at the releases link to the right
+Please make sure that the version matches the latest, which you can find at the releases link to the right.

 DOWNLOAD Version 0.1: https://github.com/goldenobsidian5/You-Think-You-re-Safe/releases/download/0.1/YouThinkYoureSafe.zip